Skills (Beta)

 - If a Skill isn't triggering when you expect it to, Skill routing depends on how well the Skill's name and description match the user's query.
 Try refining the Skill's description to include clearer keywords and, optionally, negative examples (cases where the Skill should not be used).

 - Skills work best with advanced reasoning models.
-We recommend using thinking mode in Assistant for the best skill routing and execution quality.
+We recommend using thinking mode in Glean for the best skill routing and execution quality.

 Current limitations

-- Skill routing in non-thinking mode — Skill routing works best in thinking mode.
-Non-thinking mode support will improve over time.
+- Skill routing in non-thinking mode — Skill routing works in non-thinking mode, but is most reliable in thinking mode.
+Use thinking mode for the best routing and execution quality.